 Established in 1946, Kyungpook National University (KNU) is one of the top 3 national universities in Korea and has a total student population of around 26,000.
 Boasting faculties in Economics and Business Administration, Humanities, Social Sciences, Education and Natural Sciences to name a few, KNU is a comprehensive university which offers a unique international learning environment that combines the pursuit of excellence with intercultural understanding and a dedication to public service.
 KNU is located in Daegu city in the southeastern region of Korea.
 Daegu is the third largest city with a population of approximately 2.5 million and conveniently located in relation to the exciting cities of Seoul and Busan.
 An educational and cultural city with strong historical links, Daegu is also known as the "Green and Fashion City" and a key center for regional development.
 Click Here for KNU Fact Sheet.

-In addition to taking specially designed courses that offer a new perspective and understanding of Korea, students may also choose from a list of courses offered in English.
-Subject areas include, but are not limited to:
+In addition to taking specially designed courses that offer a new perspective and understanding of Korea, students may also enroll in courses in the following academic programs and choose to complete an internship.

 To view a list of sample course offerings, please refer to the KNU exchange student website or you can view sample list by downloading the following spreadsheets.
 Sample Fall course list or Sample Spring course list.The official list of courses taught in English will be available in the middle of January (for the following spring semester) or July (for the following fall semester).
 In addition, all accepted exchange students will be sent the official course offerings via e-mail along with instructions on how to register.
 The courses are all taught in English and each course carries three credits.